-HOMEWORK QUIZZES: There may be some quizzes sprinkled throughout the semester; these will be announced in class and on Blackboard.
+HOMEWORK QUIZZES: There will be some quizzes sprinkled throughout the semester; these will be announced in class and on Canvas.
 They are not listed in the syllabus calendar, as their dates are dependent upon the pace and progress of the class.
-These are called "homework quizzes" because they come directly from the MathXL homework problems.
-Therefore, the best way to prepare for them is to stay caught up with your MathXL homework.
-These quiz points are included under your "Class Work" points.
+These are called "homework quizzes" because they come directly from the exercises in the Susanna Epp free online text.
+Therefore, the best way to prepare for them is to stay caught up with the recommended exercises from that text.

 Homework quizzes are open-note.
-You can use your lecture notes and/or homework scratch work, but NOT a textbook.
+You can use your lecture notes and/or homework scratch work.
 You may also work in groups of up to 4 students (quizzes only - NOT during exams).
 All group members from each group receive the same quiz score.
-Quizzes almost always take place during the last part of class, and may not be taken early (don't even ask!).
-There are no make-up quizzes.
-If you are absent or leave class early for ANY reason, then you miss the quiz.
-Period.

 MAKE-UPS: There are no make-up exams.
 Do not miss a scheduled exam.
 No exam scores will be "dropped".
-However, your lowest regular exam grade may be replaced by your final MathXL percentage if that improves your overall grade.
+However, your lowest regular exam grade may be replaced by your final exam percentage if that improves your overall grade.
+If you miss an exam (only one exam), then that will count as the lowest score to be replaced by the final exam score.

 OUT OF CLASS ASSIGNMENTS: The Department of Education policy states that one (1) credit hour is the amount of student work that reasonably approximates not less than one hour of class time and two (2) hours of out-of-class time per week over the span of a semester.
 The Western Association of Schools and Colleges (WASC) has adopted a similar requirement.
-Since this is a 3 unit class, this means that you should expect and plan for a minimum of 6 hours to be spent working on trigonometry outside of class each week.
+Since this is a 3 unit class, this means that you should expect and plan for a minimum of 6 hours to be spent working on math outside of class each week.

-PACE: This course will move rapidly.
+PACE: This course will move quickly, as all college math courses do.
 Because we only meet twice per week, we must cover a lot of material during each class period.
 It is critical that you stay caught up, avoid missing class, avoid falling behind, stay organized, ask questions, and get additional help whenever necessary.